I’ve written about purpose dozens of times. . .but I feel impressed to discuss it again. . .from a little different perspective.

 Isaiah 55:11 in the Amplified Bible says:

 “So shall My word be that goes forth out of My mouth: it shall not return to Me void [without producing any effect, useless], but it shall accomplish that which I please and purpose, and it shall prosper in the thing for which I sent it.”

-When you press the Word. . .you are using your faith in Him to bring it to pass.
-God’s Word cannot be lost, wasted, empty or without success.
+When you press the Word. . .you’ve gotta know the words you speak will not be lost, wasted, empty or without success.

-The spoken Word cannot be stopped, changed, deleted, erased, short-circuited or come back empty handed.
+The spoken Word of God carries weight.
+It cannot be stopped, changed, deleted, erased, short-circuited or come back empty handed.
 Not only that. . .the Word has the ability to make something out of nothing.

 3. Are you ready to give God the praise, honor and glory?

 Who do you want to meet when you get to heaven?
 I have a list of people I want to talk with in heaven and some of them might surprise you.